 The first and last decisions are the ones that everyone is making – the middle one, however, is actually the most important one (since it heavily impacts your third decision), but also the one that most companies forget about.
 What to actually look for in a next hire.

-And if you skip this decision moment in your hiring process, data will become a danger rather than a helping hand.
+And if you skip this decisive moment in your hiring process, data will become a danger rather than a helping hand.
 Here’s why.

 If you also use an assessment, your assessment tool will likely choose a set of assessments and the most suitable outcome based on your job title – because most assessment tools standardise their assessment library on job titles.